 The vagus nerve system, described by Stephen Porges’ Polyvagal Theory, describes one powerful somatic information processing system that works at a level mostly below awareness, and faster than the brain’s higher cognitive functions can work.
 Porges describes how the vagus nerve system functions as a sixth sense which perceives, processes, and transmits information from the body to the brain.
 The gut brain, which has 100 million neurons lining the intestines, is one such body-brain system.

 The intensity of information and danger processed by the vagus nerve system can be light or quite strong.
-The fight-flight-freeze system is a part of the vagus nerve system, and when activated demonstrates an example of an intense and automatic danger response which can dominate information processing.
-In the 4-part information processing model above, it is probably common for people to perceive danger with their sixth sense of “body information” which then bypasses the 4-step model described above is bypassed.
+The fight-flight-freeze system is a part of the vagus nerve system, and when activated can lead to intense and automatic danger responses which can dominate information processing.
+In the 4-part information processing model above, it may be that when people perceive danger with their sixth sense of “body information” the 4-step model described above is bypassed.
 How somatic systems and the attachment system interact has yet to be fully understood by science.

 Information processing summary